edorfaus/xoshiro-6502/README.md

 Additionally, the test-rom directory contains a custom ROM for the NES, which runs some simple tests to verify that my implementation gets the same results as the reference implementation (including internal state).
+Note that [one of the files](/test-rom/nes2header.inc) in that directory was not written by me, and has a different license to the other files, as described at the top of that file.

 ## Implemented PRNGs